-134 Opportunity to make submissions concerning evidence
+132. Opportunity to make submissions and inspect documents

-The appeal authority must ensure that every party to a proceeding before the appeal authority is given a reasonable opportunity to present his or her case and, in particular, to inspect any documents to which the appeal authority proposes to have regard in reaching a decision in the proceeding and to make submissions in relation to those documents.
+The appeal authority must ensure that every party to a proceeding before the appeal authority is given an opportunity to present his or her case and in particular, to inspect documents to which the appeal authority proposes to have regard in reaching a decision in the proceeding and to make submissions in relation to those documents.